 - A. By Appointment of Guardian: The appointment of a guardian of the property of the principal terminates this power of attorney as to the property.
 The appointment of a guardian of the person of the principal terminates this power of attorney as to the person of the principal. - B. By Death of Principal: The death of the principal shall be deemed to revoke the power of attorney upon proof of death being received by the attorney-in-fact. - 7.
 Accounting: The attorney-in-fact shall keep accurate records of the principal's financial affairs including documentation of all transactions in which the attorney-in-fact is involved.
-The attorney-in-fact shall be required to account to any subsequently-appointed guardian of the estate of the principal or to any subsequently-appointed personal representative. - 8.
+The attorney-in-fact shall be required to account to any subsequently appointed guardian of the estate of the principal or to any subsequently appointed personal representative. - 8.
 Appointment of Guardian: In the event that a guardian of the person or estate, or both, shall be required for the principal, the principal hereby nominates the attorney-in-fact as guardian and encourages the court petitioned to refuse any appointment made by any other person, be that person petitioning a member of the principal's family or not, in favor of the attorney-in-fact. - 9.
-Expenses: The principal hereby authorizes and directs the attorney-in-fact to advance all reasonable and desirable expenses in the exercise of the responsibilities within this power of attorney, further, to reim' use the attorney-in-fact for reasonable and desirable expenses advanced by such attor. y-in-fact.
-The attorney-in-fact is further authorized and encouraged when said attorney-in-fact deems it desirable or necessary to employ others to aid in the management of the principal's assets and in matters concerning the principal's person to include but not limited to lawyers, accountants, physicians, nurses and other medical paramedical personnel. - 10.
-Reliance: The designated and acting attorney-in-fact and all persons dealing with the attorney-in-fact shall be entitled to rely upon this power of attorney so long as neither the attorney-in-fact nor the person with whom they were dealing at the time of any act taken pursuant to this power of attorney had received actual knowledge or actual notice of the revocation or termination of the power of attorney by death or otherwise and any action so taken unless otherwise invalid or unenforceable shall be binding on the heirs, devisees, legatees or personal representative of the party-principal.
+Expenses: The principal hereby authorizes and directs the attorney-in-fact to advance all reasonable and desirable expenses in the exercise of the responsibilities within this power of attorney, further, to reimburse the attorney-in-fact for reasonable and desirable expenses advanced by such attorney-in-fact.
+The attorney-in-fact is further authorized and encouraged when said attorney-in-fact deems it desirable or necessary to employ others to aid in the management of the principal's assets and in matters concerning the principal's person to include but not be limited to lawyers, accountants, physicians, nurses, and other paramedical medical personnel. - 10.
+Reliance: The designated and acting attorney-in-fact and all persons dealing with the attorney-in-fact shall be entitled to rely upon this power of attorney so long as neither the attorney-in-fact nor the person with whom they were dealing at the time of any act taken pursuant to this power of attorney had received actual knowledge or actual notice of the revocation or termination of the power of attorney by death or otherwise and any action so taken unless otherwise invalid or unenforceable shall be binding on the heirs, devisees, legatees, or personal representative of the party-principal. - 11.
+Harmless: The estate of the principal shall hold harmless and indemnify the attorney-in-fact from any and all liability for acts done in good faith and not in fraud on behalf of the principal. - 12.
+Applicable Laws: The laws of the State of Washington shall govern this power of attorney.

-- 11. Harmless: The estate of the principal shall hold harmless and indemnify the attorney-in-fact from any and all liability for acts done in good faith and not in fraud on behalf of the principal. - 12.
-Applicable Laws: The laws of the State of Washington shall govern this power of attorney. - 13.
-Inconsistent Agreements Void: Any prior power of attorney, to the extent the same is inconsistent with this Durable Power of Attorney is hereby agreed to be void and of no force nor effect.
+- 13. Inconsistent Agreements Void: Any prior power of attorney, to the extent the same is inconsistent with this Durable Power of Attorney is hereby agreed to be void and of no force or effect. - 14.
+Execution: This power of attorney is executed on this 2nd day of December, 2009, to become effective as provided in Article 3.